 Despite slippery conditions from overnight rain Joe Nation, of Christchurch, continued to dominate at Emerson's 3 Peaks Enduro that concluded in Dunedin, New Zealand, today, completing seven wins from seven stages.

 In a masterful display in challenging conditions, Nation, managed to put more than a minute into his closest rival, Enduro World Series (EWS) pro rider Justin Leov, of Blenheim.
 Junior rider Ben Friel, of Christchurch, turned heads throughout the event, running easily with the top riders, but was bettered for third by local charger Ethan Glover in two of the final three stages.
 Queenstown's Jimmy Pollard rounded out the top five overall.
 2016 results here

-The 2017 race was an absolute stunner of a weekend.
+The 2017 race was an absolute stunner of a weekend and was also the year that 3 Peaks became an Enduro World Series (EWS) qualifying race!
 The conditions were dry and fast, with scorching heat.
-The Enduro World Series (EWS) athletes stormed the podium.
+The Enduro World Series athletes stormed the podium.
 Keegan Wright, of Rotorua, claimed the men's title for 2017 just ahead of defending champ Joe Nation and Yeti pro rider Jubal Davis.
 Katy Winton, of Peebles, Scotland, managed to fend off Rae Morrison, of Nelson, to take the women's title.
 Result here